MikeHardIce/strigui/doc/intro.md

 ```

 All of those widgets will appear at the top-left corner, so we need to arrange them by using arrange :D
-Arrange will a number to indicate how many widgets should appear on the same row and the names of the widgets, that need to be arranged, as arguments.
+Arrange needs a number to indicate how many widgets should appear on the same row and it needs to have the names of the widgets that need to be arranged as arguments.
 Additional options can be provided, like from which position the arrangement should start, the spacing between widgets, as well as the widget alignment.
 However, lets keep it simple for now